Install Support for Raspberry Pi Hardware

 A Simulink block library called Simulink Support Package for Raspberry Pi Hardware.

-If you customize the operating system running on your Raspberry Pi, the custom image should be composed of all the libraries and packages required to make the image compatible with MATLAB and Simulink.
-If you choose to customize your Raspberry Pi OS, the Review Required Packages and Libraries screen on the Raspberry Pi Hardware Setup window displays a complete list of libraries and packages that you need to install on your Raspberry Pi hardware.
+When you customize the operating system running on your Raspberry Pi, the custom image should be composed of all the libraries and packages required to make the image compatible with MATLAB® and Simulink.
+The Review Required Packages and Libraries screen on the Raspberry Pi Hardware Setup window displays a complete list of libraries and packages that you need to install on your Raspberry Pi hardware.

 On the MATLAB Home tab, in the Environment section, select Add-Ons > Get Hardware Support Packages.